 Put puppies up on a bench.

-I knew we’d have our hands full wrangling the energetic pups, so I chose a location with benches we could put them upon.
-One trick I’ve learned over ten years of photographing dogs is that if you put dogs up on something – like a bench or rock – you have a better chance of them standing still for a split-second longer.
-Usually, they’re not so sure if they can jump down or not and that buys you precious time!
+I knew we’d have our hands full wrangling the energetic pups, so I chose a location with benches to place them upon.
+One trick I’ve learned over ten years of photographing dogs is that if you put dogs up on something—like a bench or rock—you have a better chance of them standing still for a split-second longer.
+Usually, they’re unsure if they can jump down, which buys you precious time!

 How you hold puppies is essential.